phantomaton-ai/phantomaton-execution/README.md

 # Phantomaton Execution 🔍

-The Phantomaton Execution module is responsible for managing the execution lifecycle of Phantomaton AI agents.
-It provides a robust and scalable infrastructure for running Phantomaton instances, handling tasks, and coordinating with other Phantomaton components.
+The Phantomaton Execution module is a plugin for the [Phantomaton](https://github.com/phantomaton-ai/phantomaton) AI framework.
+It provides a robust and extensible infrastructure for registering and executing commands within the Phantomaton conversational ecosystem.

+## Purpose 🎯

+Phantomaton is designed to be a highly interactive and responsive AI assistant, capable of performing a variety of tasks beyond just conversing.
+The Phantomaton Execution plugin enables this by allowing developers to register executable commands that can be invoked by the LLM-powered Assistant.

+When a registered command is detected in the user's input, the Phantomaton Execution plugin will execute the corresponding command and prepend the result to the Assistant's response.
+This allows the Phantomaton system to seamlessly integrate task-oriented functionality directly into the conversational flow.

 ## Features 🔧

-- **Task Management**: Handles the scheduling and execution of Phantomaton tasks, ensuring efficient resource utilization and reliable task completion.
+- **Command Registration**: Developers can register commands using the [Phantomaton Plugins](https://github.com/phantomaton-ai/phantomaton-plugins) framework, providing a simple and extensible way to add new capabilities.
+- **Command Documentation**: Registered commands are automatically documented and included in the system prompt, making it easy for users to discover and utilize the available functionality.
+- **Preamble Injection**: The results of executed commands are prepended to the Assistant's responses, maintaining the conversational context and flow.
-- **Sandboxing**: Runs Phantomaton instances in isolated sandboxes, preventing harmful or unintended behavior from affecting the broader system.
+- **Sandboxing**: Command execution is performed in a secure sandbox, preventing harmful or unintended behavior from affecting the broader Phantomaton system.
-- **Monitoring**: Tracks the status and performance of running Phantomaton instances, providing insights for debugging and optimization.
-- **Extensibility**: Allows for the integration of custom execution strategies and specialized task handlers through a plugin-based architecture.

 ## Usage 🛠️

-To use the Phantomaton Execution module, you'll need to install it as a dependency in your Phantomaton-based application:
+To use the Phantomaton Execution plugin, you'll need to install it as a dependency in your Phantomaton-based application:

 ```bash
 npm install phantomaton-execution
 ```

-Once installed, you can import and configure the module:
+Once installed, you can import and configure the plugin:

 ```javascript
 import execution from 'phantomaton-execution';